lightdash/lightdash/docs/docs/references/user_roles_and_permissions.md

 # User Roles and Permissions

 Users in your Lightdash project can be given different roles and permissions that limit which actions they can take in your project.
-We currently don't support limiting users' access to content in your Lightdash project (e.g. whether or not they can access a certain Explore or saved chart).

 ---